Southwestern Istrian: Lexicon

 It has more Italianisms (kampanja "polje", korta "dvorište") than in Dalmatia.
-Toward North of Istria and the boundary with Slovenian language area it also has some Germanisms (žajfa "sapun", gmajna "pašnjak mjesne općine").
+Toward North of Istria and the boundary with Slovenian language area it also has some Germanisms (žajfa "sapun", gmajna "common pasture, commons", as in Slovene).
 The lexicon generally indicates to a common origin nevertheless on separated majority in Southwest and Vodice oasis in Northeast.
 There's a visible closeness to the dialect of Molise Croats in Italy.
 Vodice oasis also has some innovations recorded in Northern Chakavian, Burgenland Croatian, Kajkavian and Slovene dialects, but there are also many Chakavian autochthonisms.